apache/dolphinscheduler-website/docs/en-us/1.3.9/user_doc/system-manual.md

 #### 5.2 Add tenant

 - The tenant corresponds to the Linux user, which is used by the worker to submit the job.
-If Linux does not have this user, the worker will create this user when executing the script.
+Task will fail if Linux does not exists this user.
+You can set the parameter `worker.tenant.auto.create` as `true` in configuration file `worker.properties`.
+After that DolphinScheduler would create user if not exists, The property `worker.tenant.auto.create=true` requests worker run `sudo` command without password.
 - Tenant Code: **Tenant Code is the only user on Linux and cannot be repeated**
 - The administrator enters the Security Center->Tenant Management page and clicks the "Create Tenant" button to create a tenant.